Breaking barriers, celebrating differences, championing strengths, & mobilizing allies!

 Growing up with Autism Spectrum Disorder from a young age, Maxwell learned firsthand how sensory challenges, social misunderstandings, and anxiety can shape a child’s world.
 His journey from toddlerhood therapies to top-level programming endeavors now fuels his advocacy to show neurodiverse children that their potential can surpass any stigma.

-Chapters & Ambassadors!
+Chapters & Leadership Team

 Chapter President